JohnMichaelD/NFT-preview-card-component/README.md

 From this quick project, I was able to practice my HTML and CSS skills and create an NFT card from a design.

 This was my first time adding a hover to an image, and had some complexities when needing to add an image to the image hover, as well as centering it.
-I also had some issues with the deployment actually showing the hover.

 ### Continued development